Records Privacy (FERPA)

 - The student has an unpaid financial obligation to the university;

-- The student has failed to comply with the decision of the arbitrator(s) according to the Arbitration Rules of the BYU Center for Conflict Resolution; or
+- The student has failed to comply with the decision of the arbitrator(s) under the Arbitration Rules of the BYU Center for Conflict Resolution; or

 - Other cases as determined by the university procedures on Registration and Academic Holds;

-If a student cannot inspect or review his or her education record in person for any valid reason such as work hours, distance from his or her place of residence to a record location, distance between record location sites, or health, BYU may arrange a way for the student to obtain copies.
-A reasonable fee for copies and any applicable postage fees will be charged.
-The fee for copies at the Registrar's Office will be $.50 per page unless otherwise specified.
+If for any valid reason such as work hours, distance from a student's place of residence to a record location, distance between record location sites, or health, a student cannot inspect and review his or her education record in person, BYU may arrange for the student to obtain copies.
+A reasonable fee for copies will be charged.
 There is no charge for search or retrieval of education records nor for personal inspection of education records.

 BYU will disclose student education records to a third party with written consent from the student.
 This written consent must: